Glossary

 Module

-For example, an e-shop can have three modules:
+For example, an e-shop can be divided into:

 Namespace